verrazzano/docs/content/en/docs/applications/workloads/weblogic/_index.md

 ## Istio Ingress and Routing – Single WebLogic Domain

 Istio Gateway resource describes a proxy providing ingress into the Kubernetes cluster and the istio-mesh.
-Gateway specifies the host, port and protocol etc. and is bound to a gateway service (LoadBalancer / NodePort).
+Gateway specifies the host, port,protocol and so on and is bound to a gateway service (LoadBalancer / NodePort).
 VirtualService specifies routes to services, load balancing.

 <figure>
   <img src="/docs/images/wls-istio-gateway.png" style="display:block;margin-left:auto;margin-right:auto;width:70%" alt="Istio: Single WebLogic Domain"/>